Sabinoso Wilderness

 The Sabinoso Wilderness is a 29,855 acre area in San Miguel County, New Mexico.
 The US Bureau of Land Management owns and administers the wilderness area.
 The semi-arid wilderness includes few natural resources but has a diverse geology, as well as a range of plant and animal species.

 There were multiple failed legislative attempts to establish the Sabinoso Wilderness, both as an individual bill as well as part of more comprehensive legislation, prior to the eventual success in 2009 as part of an omnibus bill.
 As of March 2017, the wilderness was inaccessible to the public without trespassing, as it and adjoining state-owned property were entirely surrounded by privately owned land.
-In conjunction with the Wyss Foundation, a plan to allow public access through the donation and purchase of additional adjacent lands was implemented and the wilderness opened to the public on November 10, 2017.
+In conjunction with the Wyss Foundation, a road to allow public access through the donation and purchase of additional adjacent lands was implemented and the wilderness opened to the public on November 10, 2017.
+In 2021, the size of the wilderness was increased by 9855 acre with a donation from the Trust for Public Land which acquired the former Hobo Ranch.
+A second public access road is planned.

 Legislative history

 On June 7, 2007, Tom Udall introduced H.R.
 2632, the Sabinoso Wilderness Act of 2008, which would have set aside a total of 15,995 acres of land for the site.
-The bill passed the US House of Representatives on June 9, 2008 by a voice vote, but never passed the Senate.
+The bill passed the US House of Representatives on June 9, 2008, by a voice vote, but never passed the Senate.

 On March 13, 2008, Raúl Grijalva introduced H.R.
 5610, the Protecting America’s Wild Places Act of 2008.
 Title III of the act, Sabinoso Wilderness, would have set aside 19,880 acres of land for the site.
 It was passed by neither the House nor the Senate.

-On February 9, 2009, Ben Luján introduced H.R.
+On February 9, 2009, Ben Ray Luján introduced H.R.
 921, the Sabinoso Wilderness Act of 2009, which would have set aside 15,995 acres for the site, and was not passed by either chamber.

 Sabinoso was finally established as part of the Omnibus Public Lands Management Act of 2009, signed into law by Barack Obama on March 30, 2009.
 Subtitle G Section 1602 reads:

 In furtherance of the purposes of the Wilderness Act (16 U.S.C.
-1131 et seq.), the approximately 16,030 acres of land under the jurisdiction of the Taos Field Office Bureau of Land Management, New Mexico, as generally depicted on the map, is designated as wilderness and as a component of the National Wilderness Preservation System, to be known as the `Sabinoso Wilderness'.
+1131 et seq.), the approximately 16,030 acres of land under the jurisdiction of the Taos Field Office Bureau of Land Management, New Mexico, as generally depicted on the map, is designated as wilderness and as a component of the National Wilderness Preservation System, to be known as the 'Sabinoso Wilderness'.